 HostGator do things differently, with one billing login for general account administration and a second for accessing your control pannel and managing your website.
 Whilst I can see the argument that this is perhaps better for account security, I can also argue that I’ve never had any security issues with those hosting companies who only require a single login.
 Ultimately, this approach just makes using your HostGator account more time consuming than it needs to be, and can be frustrating at times, especially since HostGator’s billing management system isn’t the most intuitive I’ve ever come across.

 Thankfully, what the company get wrong in terms of account management they do make up with the overall simplicity of their website management controls.
-The company opts for cPanel rather than cPanel for website setup and maintenance, and this is as easy to get to grips with as it is with other cPanel powered services like FatCow and iPage.
+The company opts for cPanel which is as easy to get to grips with many other providers use like BlueHost and iPage.
 Here, priority is given over to the more frequently used icons such as application installations and email management.
 These generally feature right at the top of your control panel, with those icons you select from further down moving to the top for faster, more efficient use.

 Billing aside then, I have found HostGator relatively easy to use, and whilst intermediate and advanced users can take advantage of the more sophisticated options available, beginners should have no problems in navigating their way around the dashboard, using most of the more common tools, and ultimately getting their new website off the ground.